-As anyone who has ever attempted a practice of meditation can attest, being fully present in the moment is challenging.
-Being present when that moment is an apex, is an even greater challenge.
+As anyone who has ever attempted to practice meditation can attest, being fully present with the breath in each moment isn't our natural state.
+Being present when that moment is an emotional apex, is an even greater challenge.

 Of the Major Arcana cards, the Summer Solstice is most naturally attuned to The Sun.
 In this card, we see a joyful baby astride a white horse surrounded by sunflowers, and a golden banner.

 This card reminds us that we were perfect as babies, and our value has never diminished.
 This loving and true message can sometimes feel confrontational because The Sun exposes us to being seen.

 To gain practice in how to integrate the big themes of the Major Arcana cards, we look to the Minors, and the Six of Wands is an ideal teacher to instruct us on how to live in The Sun.